taran1sdev/baseConverter/README.md

 # baseConverter

-My first application I wrote in Go - very simple but has utility.
+My first Go Application - very simple but has utility.

 Accepts a decimal number as input and outputs the number in Binary, Octal and Hexidecimal.